 Vaginal thrush is a common yeast infection that affects most women at some point.
+Thrush isn't usually anything to worry about in most cases, but it may be unpleasant and uncomfortable.
+Thrush can usually be treated with medication available from pharmacies.

 Typical symptoms of vaginal thrush include:

-- itching and soreness around the entrance of the vagina (itchy labia)
+- itching and soreness around the entrance of the vagina

 - vaginal discharge - this is usually odourless and may be thick and white or thin and watery